Marty & Sandy Boller – Jesus’ Ministry in Cedar Rapids.

 There are a handful of folks who have journeyed with us most of these last 30 years in Cedar Rapids, and literally thousands of others who have been with us for various parts of that adventure.

-So, now, here in the summer of 2020, we’re sensing that it’s time for us to close this chapter of our lives.
+So now, in the summer of 2020, we’re sensing that it’s time for us to close this chapter of our lives.
 30 years of pastoral ministry in one city is certainly enough to call it day, don’t you think?

-Thus, effective September 1, 2020, we are stepping aside as pastors of the Vineyard here in Cedar Rapids.
+Thus, effective September 1, 2020, we have stepped aside as active pastors of the Vineyard Church here in Cedar Rapids.
 It’s our hope that by doing this, it may encourage others to step up, step in and continue the work of Christ as lived out through the expression of a Vineyard community of faith here in the City of Five Seasons.
 If and when that happens, Sandy & I will be readily available to encourage those new leaders in any way we can.

 In the meantime, we encourage you to keep praying, keep believing, and keep your eyes on Jesus.
 In this season of COVID 19, it’s probably not wise to gather together for a ‘goodbye-and-good-luck’ party, but maybe once this all lifts, we can gather as friends to celebrate all Jesus has done over the last 30 years, eat a piece of cake, drink a glass of wine, and tell some neat Holy Spirit stories.

-On a practical note, we will not be meeting this summer as Vineyard-at-Home but certainly hope our friendships and conversations will continue via on-line communications, and small one-on-one meetings as well.
+We certainly hope our friendships and conversations with you will continue via on-line communications, and small one-on-one meetings as well.
 Our heart is to never stop loving you as we all continue our journey with Jesus.

 In closing, allow me to share this.
 When asked how to define success in ministry, Mother Theresa said wisely,